Introduction

 other Fremodyne.
 Due to the stereo subcarrier beat, the quench frequency

-did have to be raised slightly and paralleling a 680K across the 150K did
+still had to be raised slightly and paralleling a 680K across the 150K

 Under the chassis.
 The white ceramic 5W resistor is to allow for